 The FCC’s first move was to deal with the 491 applications from stations seeking to transition on or before the original Feb.
 17 deadline.
 On Feb.
-11, the commission released a public notice stating it was giving 368 permission to proceed with their original transition plans and temporarily holding up 123 stations, pending their meeting certain requirements.
+11, the commission released a public notice stating it was giving 368 permission to proceed with their original transition plans and 123 that it temporarily held up pending their meeting certain requirements.

 The list of conditions was extensive and included items such as providing local call or toll-free telephone assistance to viewers with engineering support, and establishing walk-in centers to help viewers.
 The commission gave theses stations until the end of the business day on Feb.
 13 to certify they were meeting all of the conditions.
 Late on Feb.
 13, the commission released the results of this hurry-up certification procedure.

 Of the stations originally not granted permission to proceed with the transition, 53 certified compliance and were given the nod to transition; 10 submitted “alternate showings,” which were to be reviewed by the agency’s Media Bureau; and 43 withdrew their transition requests.
 In releasing list, the commission noted that the discrepancy between the 123 stations identified initially and the 106 dealt with in the notice resulted from “technical corrections” made to the original list after its publication.